Sir-Benj/Portfolio/_pages/about.md

 ---
 layout: single
-title: "About"
+title: "About Me"
 permalink: /about/
 author_profile: true
 header:
     image: "/images/fractal.png"
 ---

-I'm an undergraduate student (second year) studying Computer Science - Games Technology, at Nottingham Trent University in the United Kingdom.
-I'm an extremely passionate gamer and programmer, looking to expand my knowledge base and skill set in order to make my dreams become reality by designing games.
+I'm a second year student studying Computer Science - Games Technology, at Nottingham Trent University in the UK.
+I'm an extremely passionate gamer and programmer, expanding my knowledge base and skill set in order to make my dreams of becoming a games designer a reality.